jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
-- Automatically extract and merge new translation strings (fallback to default message)
 - Setup frontend to redirect default language to its /lang endpoint with nextjs middleware
   - https://nextjs.org/docs/advanced-features/i18n-routing#prefixing-the-default-locale
 - Debounce validation to prevent stutter?